 The applicant should file the demand with the competent International Preliminary Examining Authority before the expiration of the later of the following time limits:

-three months from the date of transmittal to the applicant of the international search report or the declaration referred to in Article 17(2)(a), and written opinion established under Rule 43bis.1, or of the declaration referred to in Article 17(2)(a); or
+three months from the date of transmittal to the applicant of the international search report or the declaration referred to in Article 17(2)(a), and the written opinion established under Rule 43bis.1; or

 22 months from the priority date of the international application.

-For transitional purposes, applicants should note that they must file the demand within 19 months of the priority date if they wish to gain the benefit of a 30-month international phase for the purposes of certain States which have made reservations with respect to modifications to Article 22(1), which came into force for most States April 1, 2002.
+For transitional purposes, applicants should note that they must file the demand within 19 months of the priority date if they wish to gain the benefit of a 30-month international phase for the purposes of certain States which have made reservations with respect to modifications to Article 22(1), which came into force for most States on April 1, 2002.
 The States which notified a reservation in respect of this modification were published in PCT Gazette No. 08/2002, February 21, 2002.
 Subsequent withdrawals are also published in the PCT Gazette.
 Information may be obtained from the WIPO web site at www.wipo.int/pct.

 Checking of Demand and Notification of Receipt